-Section 9.
-For the purpose of incorporating the amendment made by this act to section 212.0596, Florida Statutes, in a reference thereto, subsection (4) of section 212.20, Florida Statutes, is reenacted to read:
+Section 12.
+Subsection (4) of section 212.20, Florida Statutes, is amended to read:

 - 212.20 Funds collected, disposition; additional powers of department; operational expense; refund of taxes adjudicated unconstitutionally collected.- - (4) When there has been a final adjudication that any tax pursuant to s.
-212.0596 was levied, collected, or both, contrary to the Constitution of the United States or the State

-Constitution, the department shall, in accordance with rules, determine, based upon claims for refund and other evidence and information, who paid such tax or taxes, and refund to each such person the amount of tax paid.
+212.0596 or s.
+212.05965 was levied, collected, or both, contrary to the Constitution of the United States or the State Constitution, the department shall, in accordance with rules, determine, based upon claims for refund and other evidence and information, who paid such tax or taxes, and refund to each such person the amount of tax paid.
 For purposes of this subsection, a "final adjudication" is a decision of a court of competent jurisdiction from which no appeal can be taken or from which the official or officials of this state with authority to make such decisions has or have decided not to appeal.